ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 .. note::

  You may recieve a bundled zip package ictvoip_fusionPBX_module-release-1.3.2_PHP7.4-8.1.zip - this will have both the FusionPBX and WHMCS Server Module packages
+ The server module within this package will not be compressed.

 |